codeclimate-testing/dlite-web/README.md

 The connection prefers using `REDIS_URL` as an environmental variable.
 This allows easy portability between servers.

+Make sure to set `REDIS_TLS` to true when connecting with a secured Redis server.

 ## Start the app

 It is just an express app, and runs via a nmp script: